Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Experiments

 \subsection{\emph{Short-term} and \emph{long-term} environments}

-\begin{itemize} \item MuJoCo Locomotion tasks \cite{fu2020d4rl} are physics engines designed primarily for simulating and controlling articulated rigid body systems. \citet{kim2023decision} believe that \emph{short-term} planning ability is enough for achieving a good performance in those tested environments.
-If a policy can control the agent to reach further while maintaining stable posture, then the normalized score will be higher. \item In a Maze task, such as PointMaze and AntMaze, a policy model is trained to direct the object from a random start position to the goal in a maze.
+In this section, we provide brief introduction to each experimental task and categorize them into \emph{short-term} and \emph{long-term} environments, as follows: \begin{itemize} \item MuJoCo Locomotion tasks \cite{fu2020d4rl} are physics engines designed primarily for simulating and controlling articulated rigid body systems. \citet{kim2023decision} believe that \emph{short-term} planning ability is enough for achieving a good performance in those tested environments.
+If a policy can control the agent to reach further \yh{or move faster} while maintaining stable posture, then the normalized score will be higher. \item In a Maze task, such as PointMaze, a policy model is trained to direct the object from a random start position to the goal in a maze.
 Note that this point mass can only observe its own position and the position of the goal; it has no knowledge of the positions of obstacles in the maze.
 The policy model needs to learn how to outline the entire maze based on past trajectory information.
 Therefore, this environment is generally considered to require model's \emph{long-term} planning ability \cite{lin2022switch}.
 We evaluate whether the policy model can guide the point mass to the goal using a shorter episode length as the evaluation metric. \end{itemize}

-From Table \ref{sec1:test}, we find that its performance on MuJoCo Locomotion environments is consistent to \cite{reid2022can}, but when tested on the PointMaze environment, GPT-DT performed much worse than baseline DT.
-Our observations suggest that cross-domain pre-trained DT does not always improve performance, but depends on environments.
-The unexpected poor performance on PointMaze further motivates us to investigate where the benefit of pre-training on language text stems from.

-In Experiment.
-A, we investigate the network parameters from the pre-training phase.
-In particular, we analyze its attention heads, which are found crucial to explaining the varied performances in different environments.
-Later, in Experiment.
-B, we introduce a general method to adaptively control the attention head according to the environment encountered.